Julia-Wong/ICS4U-CPT-Julia-Sarah/README.md

 # ICS4U CPT
 ## By: Sarah Lo & Julia Wong
 ### Description:
-Spleef is a fast-paced, 2D multiplayer arcade game built in Java.
-Up to 4 players connect over a local network to run around a grid-based arena.
-The longer you stand on a tile, the more the tile breaks, eventually disappearing into the void.
-The goal is simple: keep moving, trap your friends, and be the last player standing!
+Inspired by the Minecraft game Spleef, this game was created to support up to 4 players.
+As you move around the map using the WASD controls, the tiles slowly begin to crack.
+The last player standing wins!

 ### Key Features:
-- **Multiplayer:** Host or join network matches with 2-4 players.
+- **Multiplayer:** Our game supports 2 to 4 players
-- **Interactive Lobby:** Includes a live chat and character colour selection.
+- **Lobby:** You can chat in the lobby and choose the colour of your character
-- **Dynamic Arenas:** Play on three unique terrains (Alpine Tundra, Oasis Desert, Floating Island).
+- **Maps:** There are 3 different maps the host can choose from: Alpine Tundra, Oasis Desert, Floating Island
-- **Custom Difficulty:** Hosts can adjust the game speed (Slow, Normal, Fast).
+- **Difficulty:** The host can adjust the game difficulty/speed (Easy - Slow, Normal, Hard - Fast)
-- **DEMO Mode:** Includes a solo-demo tutorial to practice movement and game mechanics without a network connection.
+- **DEMO Screen:** Under the help menu, there is an interactive demo screen to get a feel for the game and controls

 ### Controls:
 - **W** - Move Up